 I’ve been working on my own for a while and wear many hats—designer, coder, writer, accountant, janitor.
 One hat I don’t wear often is marketer because I’ve been fortunate to work long-term with many clients and a network of talented marketing friends.

 I’m also a front-end web developer writing html and css code, usually with a WordPress custom theme.
 I find it satisfying to learn and apply new skills to projects, which is good because building for the web is an ever-evolving process.

-Projects that are a good fit for me are those that have a lot of content or content that needs to be made easier to understand.
+Projects that are a good fit are those with a lot of content or with content that needs to be easier to understand.
 I consider myself skilled in:

 - logo design